Developmental Editing by Scott Norton: A Review

 7. Rhythm: Setting the Pace

-Chapters seven to ten cover topics that a developmental editor working closely on the content and line-edit is likely to come across.
-Norton describes this as ‘rearranging the text’s furniture’.
+Chapters seven to ten cover topics that a hands-on developmental editor is likely to come across.
+Norton describes this as "rearranging the text’s furniture."
 This chapter offers tips on drafting new passages (give the author multiple options!) and on editing for pace.

 8. Transitions: Filling in the Blanks